 Younger Generations

-The older generation may be taking its cues from their children who have left the nest.
-Parents may be sympathetic when their children go through a divorce, or children may realize that one or both parents are unhappy.
+Couples who divorce later in life typically have adult children who are independent and have their own lives.
+Older generations may take cues from their children who have left home, leaving spouses searching for common interests and fulfillment.
+Parents may be sympathetic when their children pursue divorce, and children may realize that one or both parents are unhappy.

 Personal Fulfillment

-The culture of marriage has shifted in recent decades, focusing on the couple as separate people instead of one fused unit.
-Spouses may reevaluate their feelings and discover that they are happier alone or are sacrificing too much to stay in the marriage.
+The culture of marriage has shifted, focusing on the couple as separate people instead of one fused unit.
+Spouses may reevaluate their feelings and discover that they are happier alone, or sacrificing too much to stay in the marriage.

-Gray divorces are more likely to end amicably because partners have the maturity to recognize that it’s time to move on.
-Spouses who have known each other for decades and have built a life together typically are not motivated by anger or a need to punish one another in divorce proceedings, and can often part as friends.
+A gray divorce is more likely to end amicably because partners have the maturity to recognize that it’s time to move on.
+Spouses who have been together for decades and have built a life together typically are not motivated by anger or a need to punish one another in divorce proceedings, and can often part as friends.

 Spouses who have known each other for decades and have built a life together typically are not motivated by anger or a need to punish one another in divorce proceedings, and can often part as friends.